iq-coryp/documentation-testing/pages/api/rate-limiting.md

 The Rate Limit Window policy determines when the current rate limit will be reset.

-To determine the limit, make request to an iQmetrix API, then check the `X-RateLimit-Reset` HTTP Header of the response.
+To determine the limit, make a request to an iQmetrix API, then check the `X-RateLimit-Reset` HTTP Header of the response.

 ## HTTP Headers